It is the teacher’s job to share his or her passion for the subject and to show the student why the material is worth their time.

 Our Students & Alumni

-The professors are wonderful and very student-centered.
+The history degree program professors are wonderful and very student-centered.
 Class sizes are small and engaging.

-The median annual wage for history teachers, according to the U.S. Bureau of Labor Statistics.
+The median annual wage for high school history teachers with a BA History degree, according to the 2018 U.S. Bureau of Labor Statistics.

 One-on-one instruction from Ph.D.-level faculty.